tonypiper/statamic-ai-alt/README.md

 ## Features

 - Automatically generates alt text for images using OpenAI's Vision API
-- Works with JPG, PNG, and GIF files
+- Works with JPG, PNG, Webp and GIF files (SVG is not supported)
 - Available in both list and detail views (Statamic 5+)
 - Queued job processing to handle large batches